“YES’2 DAYS FACILITATION SAVED US 6 MONTHS - 1 YEAR.”

 We create a market-place where teams generate and package new ideas to achieve the organisation’s goals.
 They have to ‘sell’ their ideas for special currency and buy others.
 This single exercise generates intense creative thinking, compelling communication, dynamic collaboration and a lot of humour.
 It always leaves people with a real buzz and is talked about long after the event.

 The Ideas Market-Place creates great filming opportunities.
-These clips can be released to participants over the following months to remind them of their ideas, energy and approach.
+These clips can be released to participants over the following months to remind them of their ideas, energy and approach poker for free.

 Example 3: THE GALLERY OF GUIDING PRINCIPLES